The Big Scene

 So Wired.com has an article discussing Sony and how much they are betting on the Playstation 3 and it really got me thinking.
 The press, as well as gamers themselves, love to fling insults at Kaz Hirai, Phil Harrison, and Ken Kutaragi (many well deserved).
 However, there’s one name that is rarely dropped, though this man is arguably even more detrimental to Sony.
 I’m talking about Howard Stringer.

 If you don’t know, Stringer is the current head honcho over at Sony.
 He also happens to come from the content side of the company.
 This is dangerous.
 Sony made their name on great hardware made by talented, motivated engineers.
 That same spirit is what led Kutaragi to make the Playstation in the first place.
-With Stringer at the helm, we’ve got a PS3 that insists on Blu Ray and insists on being an even bigger all-in-one media machine. → Read the rest
+With Stringer at the helm, we’ve got a PS3 that insists on Blu Ray and insists on being an even bigger all-in-one media machine. → Read it your way.

 Games that shed a tear